canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     sudo nft list hooks

-If you register rules to be executed at priority value lower than ``-400`` (e.g.
-``-500``), these will be executed before IP datagram fragments are reassembled.
+If you register rules to be executed at a priority value lower than ``-400`` (e.g.  ``-500``), these will be executed before IP datagram fragments are reassembled.
 As such the rules may see IP datagram fragments for which the transport header may not be available, because they are not the first fragment.
-On the other hand, rules registered at priority value higher than ``-400`` (e.g. ``-300``) would not be able to make decisions based on fragmentation information (the packet would look as if the entire IP datagram was received).
+On the other hand, rules registered at priority value higher than ``-400`` (e.g.
+``-300``) would not be able to make decisions based on fragmentation information (the packet would look as if the entire IP datagram was received).

 The priority values themselves do not hold any intrinsic meaning, other than the fact that some standard operations are executed at well-known priority values.